Best microphone for gaming in 2024: from streaming to podcast mics, these are my top picks

 Sample rate is the number of samples of audio recorded every second.
 48 kHz is the most common sample rate you'll see on many microphones, and you shouldn't be any lower than that.

 Bit rate is the speed at which a digital and audio file gets encoded.
-Without trekking too much into audiophile territory, 16 bit and above is considered a good bit rate.
+Without trekking too much into audiophile territory, 16-bit and above is considered a good bit rate.

 What connector do I need?
 XLR or USB?

 USB microphones are among the most prevalent for gaming and streaming fare, but you'll sometimes see the more widely used professional connection standard, XLR, make its way into high-end units.
-Hybrid USB/XLR can offer you the best of both worlds but tend to be more expensive.
+Hybrid USB/XLR can offer you the best of both worlds but tends to be more expensive.

 USB is the simpler of the two, and if you're looking for plug-and-play ease, then it's your best bet.
 However, that simplicity comes at a cost.
 It's difficult to record more than one USB microphone simultaneously, and monitoring and adjusting the mix will be done digitally.